Study Abroad Programs

 Recruitment of International Students

-Over 4,500 students from different countries come to NTU to study through various admission channels each year.
-We generally refer to these students as “overseas students,” which include “degree students” who come to NTU to pursue their degrees and “non-degree students” who come to NTU for short-term programs.
-Based on their nationality and status, degree students consist of overseas Chinese students, students from Hong Kong and Macau, students from Mainland China, and international students.
-Based on inter-university agreements, non-degree students consist of one-semester or one-year exchange students, visiting students who voluntarily apply to take courses at NTU, and visiting graduate students who come to NTU for short-term research experiments.
-The International Students Division of the Office of International Affairs is responsible for the recruitment and admission of overseas students.
-The Overseas Students Advising Division is responsible for counseling overseas Chinese students, students from Hong Kong and Macau, and students from Mainland China during their study periods.
-The International Students Division of the Office of International Affairs is responsible for counseling international and non-degree students.
+Over 6,000 students from around the world are accepted into NTU through different admission channels each year, and are collectively referred to as “overseas students,” including “degree students” studying for a degree and short-term “non-degree students.”
+Depending on their nationality and identity, degree students can be divided into overseas Chinese students, students from Hong Kong and Macau, students from China, and international students; non-degree students can be divided into exchange students that will be studying at NTU for one semester or academic year according to the agreement between the two schools, visiting students who applied on their own to take courses at NTU, and visiting graduate students that will engage in short-term research or internships at NTU.
+The Office of International Affairs is responsible for recruiting overseas students and processing admission applications.
+In terms of student counseling, the Overseas Students Advising Division is responsible for counseling overseas Chinese students, students from Hong Kong and Macau, and students from China; the Office of International Affairs is responsible for counseling international degree students and all non-degree students.

 1. Overseas degree students